Sears Gallagher: Reputation and assessment

 Gallagher's reputation peaked around the time of World War II, and although he continued to paint and do etchings, by the time of his death he was rarely mentioned in academic and popular discussions of American art.
 In the 21st century, his work enjoyed only two exhibitions: prints at the Boston Public Library in 2007, and 34 watercolors at Spanierman Gallery in New York in 2012.
 Gallagher's low visibility might be explained by the very fact of his prolific output; he produced a quantity of work that may have diminished the relative value of individual paintings and earned him the label of being a "popular" artist rather than a master.
 It may also be that the large output necessitated repetition in subject matter and style, resulting in so many versions of similar scenes (for example, those of waves and rocks at Monhegan Island) that few attained individual recognition.
 Despite the wide circulation of his paintings and etchings in his lifetime and his own later work as a teacher of art, Gallagher seems not to have had a distinctive influence on other artists.

-Whatever his current reputation, Gallagher's work is worthy of respect.
-At core, he was a draftsman and painter with a superb capacity to evoke buildings, scenes, and figures.
-The underlying strength of his drawing is complemented by his skillful brushwork and strong sense of color.
-That he produced beautiful landscapes and seascapes, delightful book and magazine illustrations, and sharply defined etchings should be enough to draw attention to this successful artist, a notable American impressionist.
+Despite his current reputation, Gallagher's work is still respected.
+At core, he was a draftsman and painter with the ability to show buildings, scenes, and figures.
+The underlying strength of his drawing is usually complemented by his brushwork and sense of color.
+He is called a notable American impressionist.